chilcano/box-vagrant-wso2-dev-srv/README.md

 # WSO2 Development Server Box

-This VM is ready to develop with WSO2 and puts focus to work with WSO2 but in the `server side`.
+This VM is suitable to develop with WSO2 products and puts focus only in the `server side` (WSO2 servers, mock server and different tools to host our micro/services) and not in `desktop side` (Eclipse, SoapUI, Maven, etc.).
-The main objetive is to have a VM with all WSO2 products installed and configured to be ready for development and following the monst common Middleware infrastructure pattern used to create (Micro)services.
+The main objetive is to have a VM with all WSO2 products installed and configured to be ready for development and following the most common Middleware infrastructure pattern used to create (Micro)services.
 The `naming` used in `hostnames` tries to use pre-defined values what also will be used in Integration and Production Environments.
 The `ports` and `offsets` used do not follow any special rule.

 ![WSO2 Development Server Map](https://github.com/Chilcano/box-vagrant-wso2-dev-srv/blob/master/_downloads/chilcano-box-vagrant-wso2-dev-srv-map.png "WSO2 Development Server Map")